The EU AI Act

 • clear responsibilities

-• human oversight capabilities
+• human control options

-• security and protection measures against misconduct
+• security and protective measures against malfunctions

 What does this mean for Vimmera AI and its customers?